appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-firestore.md

 <dd>

 A string of credentials generated on Firebase that is used to authenticate your queries.
 You can generate these credentials from your Firebase project's **Project Settings** page under **Service Accounts**.
 Open the downloaded file and copy-paste its entire contents into the **Service account credentials** field in your Appsmith datasource configuration.
-For

 </dd>